ladycarbonfiber/Ephie/README.md

 - Relative parent directory (ie `../..` or `foo/../bar`)

-- Client file writes are overwrite and don't support spaces
+- Client file writes are overwrite

+- Only support unix; windows paths are awful

 ## Requirements